SE-Stuttgart/moodle-block_booksearch/README.md

 Add a block to either your dashboard or a course.

 ### Course Selection
-If you are on your dashboard you will have to first select the course you want to search in (this will trigger a site reload) using a dropdown menu.
+If you are on your dashboard, you will have to first select the course you want to search in (this will trigger a site reload) using a dropdown menu.

 ### Search
 You can use the input field to search for a text snippet you want to see results for.
 The results will get updated automatically.